 The project manager knows that good outcomes come from good communication

 Communication with stakeholders rather than from rushing the project.
 So, good project managers are not willing to rush key stakeholders past a planning review, or through a scope definition session, just to get it over with.
-Instead they ensure understanding, agreement, commitment, and clarity.
+Instead, they ensure understanding, agreement, commitment, and clarity.
 For example, if my main goal when talking to the customer is to get him or her to sign a document, then the signature will be meaningless.
 At the end of the project, the signature will not make the client happy.
-To the contrary, the client might feel they were tricked into signature.
-Instead, ensure understanding, and agreement.
+To the contrary, the client might feel they were tricked into signing.
+Instead, ensure understanding and agreement.

 The project manager values communication among stakeholders

 And he has the conviction that good communication and building trust is the key to successful projects.
 For example, when we sit with the team members in a progress review meeting, if we focus on the procedure and go around the table asking for input, this becomes a boring meeting that adds no value.
 Good project managers ask provocative questions and check the mood in the room, so to stir things up and identify any risks and issues team members have.
 How many meetings have you attended where the formal procedure was wasting time, and people leave the meeting feeling they did not add nor receive any value from the meeting? unfortunately, this always happens.